-The Am29LV002B is an 2 Mbit, 3.0 volt-only Flash memory organized as 262,144 bytes.
-The device is offered in a 40-pin TSOP package.
-The byte-wide (x8) data appears on DQ7-DQ0.
-This device requires only a single, 3.0 volt VCC supply to perform read, program, and erase operations.
+The Am29LV800B is an 8 Mbit, 3.0 volt-only Flash memory organized as 1,048,576 bytes or 524,288 words.
+The device is offered in 48-ball FBGA, 44-pin SO, and 48-pin TSOP packages.
+The device is also available in Known Good Die (KGD) form.
+For more information, refer to publication number 21536.
+The word-wide data (x16) appears on DQ15-DQ0; the byte-wide (x8) data appears on DQ7-DQ0.
+This device requires only a single, 3.0 volt V{CC} supply to perform read, program, and erase operations.
 A standard EPROM programmer can also be used to program and erase the device.

-This device is manufactured using AMD's 0.32 μ m process technology, and offers all the features and benefits of the Am29LV002, which was manufactured using 0.5 μ m process technology.
-In addition, the Am29LV002B features unlock bypass programming and in-system sector protection/unprotection.
+This device is manufactured using AMD's 0.32 μ m process technology, and offers all the features and benefits of the Am29LV800, which was manufactured using 0.5 μ m process technology.
+In addition, the Am29LV800B features unlock bypass programming and in-system sector protection/unprotection.

-The standard device offers access times of 55, 70, 90, and 120 ns, allowing high speed microprocessors to operate without wait states.
+The standard device offers access times of 70, 80, 90 and 120 ns, allowing high speed microprocessors to operate without wait states.
 To eliminate bus contention the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.

-The device requires only a single 3.0 volt power supply for both read and write functions.
+The device requires only a single 3.0 volt power sup-ply for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.